 This example from Brooklinen is equally simple.
 It plays at the top of their new customer welcome emails, turning what could be a boring “hello” into an exciting moment that inspires anticipation.
 Who knew three photos stacked on top of each other could be so fun to watch?

 The BBC also shows how you can use GIFs in email marketing with their moving email header.
 Their approach is different from the examples we’ve seen above; while other companies opted to use photo-based GIFs, BBC chose a motion graphics style to add visual interest at the top of this email, grab readers attention, and inspire them to keep reading.

 Blog posts are a perfect place to use GIFs for business, whether you include a single GIF as a header image in a post or layer them throughout the post to break up content – like in our first example.
-Check out this series of how-to GIFs Huffington Post whipped up in their blog post on 5 Ways to Wear a Silk Scarf.
+Check out this series of how-to GIFs InStyle whipped up in their blog post on how to tie a scarf.
 Their media choice is perfect; when a reader is trying to learn how to tie a scarf using any of these methods, the last thing they want to do is read a list of instructions; talk about complicated.
 With GIFs, they can see each example on repeat until they feel confident trying it out for themselves.

 Websites and product pages